Juniper-SE/price-list-queries/README.md

 # price-list-queries
-A simple Python script to search for SKU information in an Juniper price list excel file.
+A simple Python script to search for SKU information in an juniper price list excel file.

 Place the pricelist_2023_03.xlsx Excel file in the same directory as the script.